 Everyone on Twitter knows that if you can't say something in 140 characters, then perhaps it’s something better left unsaid.
 And for those of us who just like to look at the pictures, there is Pinterest.

 On LinkedIn we tend to be polite and businesslike.
 Facebook, as we all know is like a constant 24 social hour and one that lets you be just who you are.
-Maybe you just like stand next to the life of the party and laugh at their jokes dropping comments like “lol”.
+Maybe you just like standing next to the life of the party and laugh at their jokes dropping comments like “lol”.

 Or maybe you are the instigator.
 Want to rag your friend for the time he got drunk enough to end the night with marker on his face?
 Just post that pic and tag him.